sebawita/articles/Intro-to-code-sharing.md

 From the perspective of an Angular project, your differences will be mostly around:
  * Component UI definitions - that are the `xyz.component.html` and `xyz.component.scss`
  * Modules that have different implementation for web or mobile, like [angularfire2](https://www.npmjs.com/package/angularfire2) vs [nativescript-plugin-firebase](https://www.npmjs.com/package/nativescript-plugin-firebase)
- * DOM dependant operations - these will work in a browser, but not in {N}
+ * DOM dependent operations - these will work in a browser, but not in {N}
  * Mobile specific UX - like page transition effects
  * UI components - for example you would need to use two different libraries to add data charts to your mobile/web apps.